Athanasiou scores in OT, Blackhawks beat Senators 4-3 - WHIZ News

 HONORING NEIL

 The Senators raised Chris Neil’s No. 25 jersey to the rafters in a pregame.
 Neil played 1,026 games across 15 seasons with Ottawa.
 A number of former teammates were on hand, including Daniel Alfredsson and Chris Phillips, who are the only other two former Senators to have their numbers retired.
-Chicago head coach Luke Richardson, a former teammate and coach of Neil’s, stood to watch the ceremony.
+Richardson, a former teammate and coach of Neil’s, stood to watch the ceremony.

 UP NEXT